The retreat roadmap

-Join the Cohort 1 waitlist →
+Join the retreat waitlist →

 There is a moment in every cohort — usually around Week 10 — when a woman writes to say something has shifted she cannot quite name.
 She is sleeping again.
 Her shoulders are not at her ears anymore.
 She is laughing more often than she expected to.
 And then she asks the same question every single time.